seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **AGRIPPA**
 A rarer spirit never
 Did steer humanity: but you, gods, will give us
 Some faults to make us men.
-Caesar is touch’d.
+Caesar is touch'd.

 **MECAENAS**
-When such a spacious mirror’s set before him,
+When such a spacious mirror's set before him,
 He needs must see himself.

 **OCTAVIUS CAESAR**
 O Antony!
-I have follow’d thee to this; but we do lance
+I have follow'd thee to this; but we do lance
 Diseases in our bodies: I must perforce
 Have shown to thee such a declining day,
 Or look on thine; we could not stall together